animesh-garg/jekyll-website/README.md

 jekyll-website
 ==============

 Personal Website of Animesh Garg.
-This is the acedemic webpage for Animesh Garg written in statis generator, jekyll.
+This is the acedemic webpage for Animesh Garg written in static generator, Jekyll.
 This repo contains my personal site.

-It is uses Jekyll, please let me know if you have questions.
+Please let me know if you have questions.

 How to run:
 1. Open shell and cd to ./src